 One of the best gifts from the solo work of artists we come to love through their work with bands and collectives is that we often get to experience the other musical languages they speak.
 I Don’t Feel Well by Josh Klinghoffer, under the alias Pluralone, is a true gift that offers us a different glimpse into his musical soul.

-While Josh might be best known for his guitar work with The Red Hot Chili Peppers, I Don’t Feel Well is very much a balanced marriage of voice, piano and guitar.
-This Indie and Alternative album is definitely not background music; it’s an experience best enjoyed by sitting down, cranking up the volume and just listening.
-I Don’t Feel Well is an emotional glimpse and response to the dumpster fire that was 2020 in each note, producing an album that is nothing short of evoking and beautiful.
-Josh’s guitar solos are masterfully placed in the midst of each ebb and flow in a way that doesn’t steal the show as we might expect on the solo album of a well-established guitarist, but rather compliments the vibe.
-The entire vibe is one of acknowledgment of the difficult, collective human experience of the pandemic and turbulent political climate thus far, with hope for better days ahead deeply resonating through each melodic undercarriage.
+While Josh might be best known for his guitar work with The Red Hot Chili Peppers, I Don’t Feel Well is very much a balanced marriage of voice, piano, and guitar.
+This Indie and Alternative album is definitely not background music; it’s an experience best enjoyed by sitting down, cranking up the volume, and just listening.
+I Don’t Feel Well is an emotional glimpse, as well as a response to the dumpster fire that was 2020 in each note, producing an album that is nothing short of evoking, and beautiful.
+Josh’s guitar solos are masterfully placed in the midst of each ebb and flow in a way that doesn’t steal the show as we might expect on the solo album of a well-established guitarist but rather compliments the vibe.
+The entire vibe is one of acknowledgment of the difficult, collective human experience of the pandemic, and turbulent political climate thus far, with hope for better days ahead deeply resonating through each melodic undercarriage.

-My favorite off the album might be track three, entitled “Carry,” which begins as an almost symphonic piano ballad and ends by meshing in this awesome 80s synth vibe that perfectly highlights the track.
-This is one which belongs in a movie soundtrack.
+My favorite track off the album might be track three, entitled “Carry,” which begins as an almost symphonic piano ballad and ends by meshing in this awesome 80s synth vibe that perfectly highlights the track.
+This is one that belongs in a movie soundtrack.

 If you really loved the work of Klinghoffer in the Red Hot Chili Peppers, then you’ll absolutely love track four, “The Report,” as it begins with guitar chords that bring me right back to the Alternative sounds I loved in all my favorite bands of the late 90s and early 2000s.